Family Together and Teen Program Volunteer Vacations

 Volunteering opportunities don’t have to come from exotic locales.
 Often those in need are right in our own backyards.
 With that in mind, since our backyard is New York City, we decided to scour around for valuable work that students can do any time of year.

 Is your teen interested in “learning the ropes”?
-The Hudson River Sloop Clearwater welcomes 4-6 volunteers for week-long stays to sail, assist and learn from the permanent crew.
-Participants must be at least 18-years-old during the mid-April until mid-November season.
+The Hudson River Sloop Clearwater welcomes 2-4 volunteers for week-long stays to sail, assist and learn from the permanent crew.
+Participants must be at least 16 years-old during the mid-April until late October season.
 Since 1969, the Clearwater has offered environmental education and organized music festivals along the Hudson, while working towards the restoration and protection of the river.
 Once aboard, volunteers may get a taste of everything from boat maintenance and daily chores to sleeping below decks.
 Sailing experience is not a requirement, and this is a great way to learn.

 Junior Achievement of New York is a non-profit organization that bring volunteers together with students K-12.
 Jobs include helping to inspire, encourage, and engage kids through in-class and after school activities.
 These programs are designed to prepare students for their future plans and economic success.
 The program offers daily and weekend volunteer opportunities.

 Central Park Conservancy offers a handful of volunteer opportunities, from picking up trash to pulling weeds and painting rails.
-Sign up for one of their gardening volunteer opportunities in advance; space is limited.
-Participants must be at least 18 years of age.
+Participants ages 18 and older must sign up for volunteer gardening opportunities in advance; space is limited.
+On Family Days, participation age begins at 4 years old.

 United Way of Northern New Jersey strives to bring the basics, education, income and health to everyone.
 Deliver food to elementary schools or help the program develop agendas and initiatives.
 It’s a way togain important skills crucial for entering the workforce.